 Individual employers consider Stage 1 appeals if the dispute is against decisions made by them, or by the Administering Authority if the dispute is against a Pension Fund decision.
 Where the appellant remains dissatisfied with the outcome of Stage 1, they may refer the complaint to the Administering Authority for reconsideration under Stage 2 of the appeal process.
-The Administering Authority has appointed two independent officers to hear applicable Stage 1 and all Stage 2 appeals.
+The Administering Authority has appointed two independent officers to review Stage 1 complaints any complaint that progresses to Stage 2 the complaint and initial judgement is reviewed by an appointed Stage 2 IDRP Adjudicator.